Compare Pet Insurance in New Zealand

 PD Insurance

-PD Insurance specializes in pet insurance with flexible coverage options and competitive premiums.
-They offer accident-only, comprehensive, and premium plans with various annual limits ($5,000-$12,000).
+PD Insurance specializes in pet insurance with flexible coverage options.
+They offer accident-only, comprehensive, and premium plans with a range of annual limits.
 Known for fast claims processing and transparent pricing.
-Their premiums are often 10-20% below premium providers for equivalent coverage.

 Vet Services Limited (Vetcare)